Psycojoker/pipetk/README.rst

 an hurry I can't guaranteed this will always be the case.

 You can have an idea of the power of this kind of problems solving approach
-here: http://blog.worlddomination.be/microblogging/ (this tuto doesn't features those tools for the moment).
+here: http://blog.worlddomination.be/projects/ungarage.html (this tuto doesn't features those tools for the moment).

 For organisation reason all the commands starts with the letter "p".

-There is place for a LOTS of ameliorations, most of those tools are very simplistic and could be generalised (for example pdetinyfy or purltitle could be apply to each urls of a sentence, purls could use regex and could be generalised for anything by accepting regex as an argument).
+There is place for a lots of ameliorations, most of those tools are very simplistic and could be generalised (for example pdetinyfy or purltitle could be apply to each urls of a sentence, purls could use regex and could be generalised for anything by accepting regex as an argument).